-Colorado's Hispanic population has been steadily growing for the past two decades and is expected to continue growing in the coming decades.
-In 2000, 17 percent of Coloradans were of Hispanic origin.
-By 2015, that portion of Coloradans of Hispanic origin had increased to more than 22 percent.
+The diversity of Colorado's population has been steadily growing for the past two decades and is expected to continue growing in the coming decades.
+The Hispanic, Black, Asian and other minority share of the state's total population is expected to increase from 29% in 2010 to 48% by 2050.